apache/flink/docs/content/docs/dev/table/concepts/overview.md

 ### State Usage

-Due to the declarative nature of Table API & SQL program, it is not always obvious where and how much state is used within a pipeline.
+Due to the declarative nature of Table API & SQL programs, it is not always obvious where and how much state is used within a pipeline.
 The planner decides whether state is necessary to compute a correct result.
 A pipeline is optimized to claim as little state as possible given the current set of optimizer rules.